AvinashMahala/ClusterGenie/Plan.md

 **Goal**: Highlight resilience features (rate limiting, goroutines/channels) to support the event flow and the upcoming demo.

 - **Microphase 6.1**: Add rate limiting safeguards.
-  - **Status**: Completed ✅ (Global token-bucket limiter + middleware applied to diagnosis and job creation; added per-user & per-cluster scoped limiter support and configurable defaults)
+  - **Status**: Completed ✅ (Global token-bucket limiter + middleware applied to diagnosis and job creation; added per-user & per-cluster scoped limiter support and configurable defaults; Redis-backed scoped buckets persisted for distributed deployments)
   - **Tasks**: Introduce middleware that limits diagnosis/implementation calls; expose the throttling status in the UI; use shared counters to enforce concurrency budgets.
   - **Estimated Time**: 2 hours.
   - **Dependencies**: API endpoints from Phase 2/4 and UI forms from Phase 3.